mustafaikizler/kickstarter-analysis/README.md

 *X-Axis* shows 12 months of the year.
 *Y-Axis* shows overall numbers of successful, failed, and canceled *theater* campaigns between 2009 and 2017

 By gathering this data we tried to have a better understanding of the best month(s) of the year to launch campaigns in *theater* category

- are all year almost at the lowest points.

 ### Analysis of Outcomes Based on Goals